plan-be/iode/doc/source/introduction.rst

 *Lists* are also used in formulas to shorten writing, or passed as parameters to *IODE functions*, etc.

 Each object of one of the seven types is identified by a name of up to 20 characters.
 They always start with a letter or an underscore '_'.
-Their are written in lowercase for *scalars* and in uppercase for other objects (so as to distinguish *scalars* and *variables* in *LEC* formulas).
+Their names are written in lowercase for *scalars* and in uppercase for other objects (so as to distinguish *scalars* and *variables* in *LEC* formulas).

 Comments